Univ-Wyo-Education/S20-2150/Lectures/Lect-06/Homework-02.md

 ## Due

-Feb 14 - Friday by midnight.
+Feb 17 - Monday by end of class.